22 Best Argentina Travel Tips

 Consider joining a guided tour of Argentina

-If you want to travel to Argentina but have no time to plan the trip, or aren’t exactly a fan of it, leave it to the experts!
-Many companies run excellent tours of Argentina: you will be shown the most beautiful places, have a tour guide or a tour leader taking care of all the logistics and the only thing you’ll have to worry about is taking your camera with you.
+Many companies run excellent tours of Argentina: you will be shown the most beautiful places, have a tour guide or a tour leader taking care of all the logistics, and the only thing you’ll have to worry about is taking your camera with you.

 Do you need a visa for Argentina?

-If you have a European Union passport or are coming from Canada, the United States, Australia and Switzerland you won’t need a visa to travel to Argentina.
-Your passport will be stamped and you will get a tourist visa, free of charge, for 90 days from the date of arrival.
-The Argentina Reciprocity Fee has recently been suspended for US, Canada or Australia passport holder.
+Your passport will be stamped, and you will get a tourist visa, free of charge, for 90 days from the date of arrival.
+The Argentina Reciprocity Fee has recently been suspended for US, Canadian, or Australian passport holders.

 How to get to Argentina

-If you plan to fly to another Argentine destination from Aeroparque Jorge Newbery on the same day you land in Argentina, leave plenty of time to make it to the airport and for all formalities (checking in, going through security etc).
+If you plan to fly to another Argentine destination from Aeroparque Jorge Newbery on the same day you land in Argentina, leave plenty of time to make it to the airport and for all formalities (checking in, going through security, etc).
 Aeroparque is 41 km (25 miles) from Ezeiza, and with the insane traffic in Buenos Aires it cane take up to two hours to get there.

-If you are visiting Argentina as part of a longer trip across South America, you will find overland border crossing from Bolivia, Paraguay, Brazil at Puerto Iguazú, Chile (there are several crossing, including one between Torres del Paine and El Calafate, whereas the journey from Santiago de Chile to Mendoza is absolutely incredible in terms of views); from Uruguay (various crossing, including the ferry from Colonia del Sacramento in Uruguay).
+If you are visiting Argentina as part of a longer trip across South America, you will find an overland border crossing from Bolivia, Paraguay, and Brazil at Puerto Iguazú, Chile.

 El Calafate Argentina

-Crossing the border to and from Argentina
+More information about crossing the border to and from Argentina

-There are several places to cross the border between Argentina and Uruguay, Bolivia, Brazil, Chile and Paraguay.
-Crossing the border is usually a rather easy process but keep in mind that no fruits and vegetables can be carried into Chile.
-Whatever fresh food item you have with you needs to be either thrown away before crossing the border or declared in your immigration card.
+Crossing the border is usually a rather easy process, but keep in mind that no fruits and vegetables can be carried into Chile.
+Whatever fresh food item you have with you needs to be either thrown away before crossing the border or declared on your immigration card.

 How to move around Argentina

 Have I said Argentina is massive?
 Distances are enormous.
-To give you a few examples, the flight from Buenos Aires to Ushuaia takes almost 4 hours; it takes 20 hours by bus to travel from Puerto Madryn to El Calafate, and 15 hours to go from Mendoza to Buenos Aires.
-With this in mind, unless you have a couple of months to explore the country, you’ll be better off catching the occasional flight.
+To give you a few examples, the flight from Buenos Aires to Ushuaia takes almost 4 hours; it takes 20 hours by bus to travel from Puerto Madryn to El Calafate and 15 hours to go from Mendoza to Buenos Aires.

-Aerolinas Argentinas is the main national carrier and serves the entire country.
-You may also be able to get deals with low cost airlines such as FlyBondi and JetSMART.
-One thing to consider is that you will often have to connect in Buenos Aires to reach your final destination – for example, there are no direct flights from El Calafate to Mendoza, or from El Calafate to Puerto Iguazu.
-This means that at time your entire day will be spent flying from one side of the country to another.
+One thing to consider is that you will often have to connect in Buenos Aires to reach your final destination—for example, there are no direct flights from El Calafate to Mendoza or from El Calafate to Puerto Iguazu.
+This means that, at times, your entire day will be spent flying from one side of the country to another.

 Buses in Argentina are usually punctual and comfortable.
-Seats can be fully reclined and long distance buses even pass around meals (don’t expect anything fancy).
-Seats typically have a personal screen, you will be given headphones and many long distance buses will have Wi-Fi.
+Seats can be fully reclined, and long-distance buses even pass around meals (don’t expect anything fancy).
+Seats typically have a personal screen, you will be given headphones, and many long-distance buses will have Wi-Fi.

 El Chalten

 Another option to get around Argentina is to rent a car.
 You won’t need it in Buenos Aires, where traffic is terrible and public transportation works really well (more about it in a bit).
-However, a car is certainly handy if you are visiting the northwestern province of Salta (you can plan a road trip around the Quebrada de Humahuaca), or in Tierra del Fuego or Patagonia.

-Roads in Argentina are generally good, though in the most rural areas you may come across dirt roads.
-There will be some toll roads so having some spare change handy is recommended.
+There will be some toll roads, so having some spare change handy is recommended.
 You’ll need to keep your headlights on, even during the day.
-Driving is on the right-hand side of the road (like in North America and Europe, but unlike the UK, South Africa and Argentina).
+Driving is on the right-hand side of the road (like in North America and Europe, but unlike the UK, South Africa, and Argentina).

 best way to get from Ezeiza to Buenos Aires